edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The manufacturer party for this OEM equipment.<br/>The manufacturer party of this monitoring IOT device.<br/>The manufacturer party for this monitoring sensor.<br/>A manufacturer party for this trade product.<br/>The party which manufactured this supply chain consignment item.<br/>The manufacturer party for this logistics means of transport.<br/>The manufacturer party specified for this piece of logistics transport equipment.<br/>
+Comments: <br/>The manufacturer party for this OEM equipment.<br/>The manufacturer party of this monitoring IOT device.<br/>A manufacturer party for this trade product.<br/>The manufacturer party for this monitoring sensor.<br/>The party which manufactured this supply chain consignment item.<br/>The manufacturer party specified for this piece of logistics transport equipment.<br/>The manufacturer party for this logistics means of transport.<br/>

 Domains: